Renting and you – a guide for landlords and tenants

 Landlords who are absent for longer than 21 days

 Landlords who are absent from New Zealand for longer than 21 consecutive days must appoint an agent to manage their property during this period.
-The landlord must let the tenants and the Ministry of Business, Innovation and Employment (if a bond has been lodged) know the contact details of their agent.
+The landlord must let the tenants and Tenancy Services (if a bond has been lodged) know the contact details of their agent.

 When a rental property is sold